North Pacific Yearly Meeting Policy on Harassment

 If someone does tell you that s/he has been offended or embarrassed by something you did, please do not argue about her/his feelings or how you intended your behavior.
 You cannot tell someone else how s/he should feel about something you say or do.
 Just apologize and be mindful so as not to repeat the objectionable behavior.

-2. If you feel unable to confront the person, or find that he/she repeats the objectionable behavior despite your request to stop it, you may contact NPYM’s Ministry and Oversight Committee with your concern.
+2. If you feel unable to confront the person, or find that he/she repeats the objectionable behavior despite your request to stop it, you may contact NPYM’s Ministry and Counsel Committee with your concern.
 If you are attending another NPYM event, contact either M&O or the committee that has organized the event.
 Junior Friends have organized a Concerns committee, to which initial complaints can be taken if the unwanted exchange involves a Junior Friend.
 If the committee feels that they cannot handle it well enough, they have an Honor Board, which consists of the Clerks, two advisors, the Clerk of Concerns Committee, and two other Junior Friends.

 3. If you witness or are told about a situation involving possible harassment: Try to check it out with the person who appears to be experiencing the harassment; if s/he feels uncomfortable about the behavior, encourage her/him to confront it or report it.
 If it is impossible to talk with the person, or if the person is not prepared to make a report her/himself, yet you are convinced that harassment occurred, then a report may be made directly to M&O.